zpz/upathlib/README.md

 ## Status

-API, as well as implementations for local and GCP cloud storage are production ready.
+The API is largely stable.
+The implementations for local file system and for Google Cloud storage (GCP blob store) are production ready.
+The implementation for Azure Blob Storage is also production ready but less robust than that for GCP (because I do not use the Azure side these days).